Missouri LLC Costs in 2026: Start, Maintain & Taxes

 • Professional registered agent service typically runs ~$100–$300/year; examples: Northwest ($125/yr), LegalZoom ($249/yr), ZenBusiness (promo ~$99 first year, then $199/yr).
 Choose on features, not just price.
 For vetted picks and pricing, see our best registered agent in Missouri.

-Missouri is one of the few states that requires LLC members to adopt an operating agreement (internal document), but you do not file it with the Secretary of State.
-Keep it with your records.
+Missouri is one of the few states where the LLC statute says the members shall adopt an operating agreement.
+It is still an internal document, and the Missouri Secretary of State will not accept an operating agreement for filing.
+Keep it with your company records.

-Why it matters: A signed LLC operating agreement helps preserve limited liability, clarifies roles, and many banks prefer to see one when opening a business bank account.
+Why it matters: A signed operating agreement helps reinforce limited liability boundaries, clarifies decision-making, and many banks prefer to see one when opening a business bank account.

 An Employer Identification Number (EIN) is free from the IRS.
 Apply online; don’t pay third parties just to get a number.